What do you want to learn?

 Class Assistants

 Class assistants are a vital part of our lifelong learning network at University for Seniors.
-Assistants take attendance for on-campus classes, read the weekly announcements, and assist the class leaders with microphones, handouts, and other general duties.
+Assistants take attendance for on-campus classes and assist the class leaders with microphones, handouts, and other general duties.
 It's a great opportunity to get more involved with the program and community.

 We support all class assistants with: